 About precancerous lesions in the vagina

-Vaginal intraepithelial neoplasia (VaIN), or vaginal dysplasia, is a condition in which abnormal cells in the vagina can become cancer in some people.
+Vaginal intraepithelial neoplasia (VaIN), or vaginal dysplasia, is a condition in which abnormal cells in the vagina can sometimes become cancer.
 These abnormal cells are often found with cervical dysplasia, also known as cervical intraepithelial neoplasia (CIN), a precancerous lesion of the cervix.
-In most patients, these lesions are associated with human papillomavirus (HPV) infections (see Risk Factors and Prevention).
+Usually, these lesions are associated with human papillomavirus, also called HPV (see Risk Factors and Prevention).

-The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including estrogen hormone therapy.
-Laser surgery is the use of a focused beam of light that burns the cancer off the vaginal wall.
+The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, medications such as topical estrogen, and making lifestyle changes, including stopping cigarette smoking.
+Laser surgery is the use of a focused beam of light that burns the precancerous lesion off the vaginal wall.

 About vaginal cancer

-Vaginal cancer is an uncommon cancer of the female reproductive system.
+Cancers that occur within the female reproductive system are called gynecologic cancers.
+Vaginal cancer is an uncommon gynecologic cancer.
 Vaginal cancer begins when healthy cells in the vagina change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor is a tumor that can grow but will not spread.
-There are 4 types of vaginal cancer:

 Squamous cell carcinoma.
 Squamous cell carcinoma can develop in the cells lining the vagina, most often in the area closest to the cervix.
-Squamous cell carcinoma makes up 85% to 90% of vaginal cancers.
+Squamous cell carcinoma makes up about 85% of vaginal cancers.
 It develops slowly through the precancerous condition called vaginal intraepithelial neoplasia or VaIN, described above.

 Adenocarcinoma.
 Adenocarcinoma begins in the vaginal gland tissue.
 It makes up about 5% to 10% of vaginal cancers.

 Clear cell adenocarcinoma.
-This cancer occurs in women whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
-It is estimated that 1 woman out of 1,000 women exposed to DES will develop vaginal cancer.
+This cancer occurs in people whose mothers took the drug diethylstilbestrol (DES) during pregnancy between the late 1940s and 1971.
+It is estimated that 1 out of 1,000 people exposed to DES will develop vaginal cancer.

 Melanoma.
 Although it is rare, melanoma can begin in the vagina.
-Melanomas are usually found on skin in parts of the body commonly exposed to the sun, but it can rarely develop where there is no sun exposure.
-Melanomas appears as dark-colored lesions with irregular borders.
+Melanomas are usually found on skin in parts of the body commonly exposed to the sun, but it can occasionally develop where there is no sun exposure.
+Melanoma often appears as a dark-colored lesion with irregular borders.
 Learn more about melanoma.